djchateau/ServerBackupUtility/README.md

 plug-in scans, we were able to avoid any conflicts.
 The utility has been archiving and backing up over 10 large IIS Web sites every day without issue.
 Regardless, we don't recommend copying and archiving databases directly, until the Volume Shadow Copy code has been implemented in the application.
-For the time being, use your database maintenance program to copy and archive your databases, and copy them the Database backup folder for the utility to upload.
+For the time being, use your database maintenance program to archive your databases, and copy them to the Database backup folder for the utility to upload.

 Licensed under GNU GENERAL PUBLIC LICENSE - Version 3, 29 June 2007